interbred-monkey/promisify-example/README.md

 # Promisify explanation

-_Disclaimer_: I'm not sure how the guys at Node are doing it but if I had to do it, this is how I would go about it.
-This example leverages native promises and therefore will require **Node v0.12.18** and higher.
+__Disclaimer__: I'm not sure how the guys at Node are doing it but if I had to do it, this is how I would go about it.
+This example leverages native promises and therefore will require support for promises.
+I would suggest the LTS version of Node (at time of writing this is 8.11.1).

 ## How to run
 This is a very simple example, you can see it in action by executing: